-Senators Grill Facebook, Twitter, & Google On Fake News: “Your Power S
+Senators Grill Facebook, Twitter & Google On Fake News: “Your Power Scares Me”

 “Not that I’m aware,” Stretch repeated several times in response.

-Franken later questioned Stretch on whether Facebook would commit to not accepting ads paid for in Russian Rubbles or even the North Korea won.
+Franken later questioned Stretch on whether Facebook would commit to not accepting ads paid for in Russian rubles or even the North Korean won.
 When Stretch couldn’t commit to that proposition, Franken groused back, “You put billions of data points together all the time!
-You can’t put together Rubles with a political ad and say, ‘Hm!
+You can’t put together rubles with a political ad and say, ‘Hmm!
 Those two data points spell out something bad.'”

-Expect “paid-for-by-Rubles ads” to be a political talking point across the aisle going forward.
+Expect “paid-for-by-rubles ads” to be a political talking point across the aisle going forward.

 The drubbing continued throughout the day, with Facebook receiving what seemed to be a disproportionate amount of Senate queries.
-At one point, Senator Patrick Leahy of Vermont brought out a large poster displaying a number of disinformation print-outs that apparently appeared on Facebook just today.
+At one point, Senator Patrick Leahy of Vermont brought out a large poster displaying a number of disinformation printouts that apparently appeared on Facebook just today.

 “I hear a lot of Johnny-come-latelies,” Leahy said, chastising the tech companies for being slow to respond to these problems.